BryttanyBCH/perfect-greenhouse/README.md

 - ~57% of the field for Pumpkins
 - ~43% of the field for Yams

-Perfect Greenhouse is able to arrive at this conclusion be solving a series of automatically generated linear equations.
+Perfect Greenhouse is able to arrive at this conclusion by solving a series of automatically generated linear equations.
 It can also handle arbitrary amount of input crops with any in any desired ratio.

 ## To-Do: